PoorLazyCoder/Wordle-Helper-Kotlin-JS/README.md

 Help Solve Wordle problem

 # How to run
-Open wordle-solver.html in a brsower, no server or installation needed.
+Open wordle-solver.html in any browser, no server or installation needed.

 ##